Cinemax: Latin America

 A Latin American version of Cinemax was launched on September 5, 1993, airing movies old and new, as well as television series and miniseries.
 Starting June 1, 2010, it became an ad-supported basic cable channel in the region.
 Original series would air on HBO's premium suite in Latin America.

 Asia

 Cinemax began broadcasting in 1996, featuring action, comedy, science fiction, and western movies.
 The channel was known as Max from 2009 to 2012.

 Central Europe

 Launched in February 2005, Cinemax focused on festival, indie, European, and classic films.
-Cinemax and Cinemax 2 are available in Bulgaria, the Czech Republic, Hungary, Poland, Romania, and Slovakia, and expanded to certain Balkan countries in 2009.
+Cinemax and Cinemax 2 are available in Bulgaria, the Czech Republic, Hungary, Poland, Romania, and Slovakia, and expanded to certain Balkan Peninsula countries in 2009.
 Initially a timeshift channel, Cinemax 2 started airing a distinct schedule from 2016.

-Additional notes

-Many Cinemax Original Series and programming events are usually available on Amazon on Demand, which has often outperformed rival HBO Max.
-Banshee, Strike Back, Warrior, Jett, The Knick, Hunted are among the Originals available on the service.
-In fact, Cinemax-on-Demand is semi-official via Amazon.